kevinb22/cobertura-serialized-file-reader/README.md

 	- cd Triangle
 	- mvn cobertura:cobertura-integration-test

+- Compile the reader classes in the src directory
+	- javac -cp lib/\\\* src/\*.java

-- In the target directory of Triangle, a cobertura directory with cobertura.ser will appear run the ReaderMain.java program with the argument being the absolute path to the .ser file
+- In the target directory of Triangle, a cobertura directory with cobertura.ser will appear run the ReaderMain.java program with the absolute path to the .ser file as the argument
-	- java ReaderMain /absolute/path/to/cobertura.ser
+	- java -cp .:lib/\\\* src.ReaderMain triangle/target/cobertura/cobertura.ser

 - ReaderMain will display which lines were covered by all the tests and how many times each line was executed.

--The classes in src were originally run in eclipse using the Run Configurations option to specify command line arguments
+- The classes in src were originally run in eclipse using the Run Configurations option to specify command line arguments

 lineBasedSerReader